mshy123/CS409/README.md

 zkserver start
 kafka-server-start /usr/local/etc/kafka/server.properties
 ```
-You have to add hightopic and lowtopic in the zookeeper using `kafka-topics` command with replica = 1, partitions = 1
+You have to add hightopic and lowtopic in the zookeeper using `kafka-topics` command with `replica = 1`, `partitions = 1`
 After setting running Logax Server.
 Please refer to `logax/README.md`

 ##Logax Server
 `localhost:8080/logax`